Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 People who have received BCG at birth may have a positive reaction to the tuberculin skin test years later, even if they are not infected with tuberculosis bacteria.
 The effect of BCG vaccination on skin test results is usually smaller than that of tuberculosis, and it lessens with time.
 About 15 years after BCG vaccination, a positive test result is much more likely to be due to tuberculosis than to BCG vaccination.
 Nonetheless, people vaccinated at birth often incorrectly attribute a positive skin test later in life to the BCG vaccine.
 In most countries, tuberculosis is stigmatized, and many people are reluctant to believe that they have even latent infection, much less active disease.
 Usually, if children who have been vaccinated have a positive tuberculin skin test, doctors presume it is due to tuberculosis and treat it accordingly.
 Untreated latent infection can have serious complications, especially in children.

-However, if possible, people who have been vaccinated with BCG should be tested using the interferon-gamma release assay Blood test for tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more (IGRA), which is not influenced by the BCG vaccine.
+However, if possible, people who have been vaccinated with BCG should be tested using the interferon-gamma release assay Blood test for tuberculosis (IGRA) because the IGRA does not cause a false-positive test result in people who have received the BCG vaccine.
 This test can also determine whether a positive reaction to a skin test is due to infection with Mycobacterium tuberculosis.

 Drugs Mentioned In This Article